But how did we end up here?

-Last year, U.S. retailers made a record $7.9 billion in online sales on Black Friday and Thanksgiving, up 17.9 per cent from 2016, according to Reuters.
+In 2017, U.S. retailers made a record $7.9 billion in online sales on Black Friday and Thanksgiving, up 17.9 percent from 2016, according to Reuters.

-Until recently, in the last years of Black Fridat history, Black Friday used to refer to Black Friday alone.
+Until recently, in the last years of Black Friday history, Black Friday used to refer to Black Friday alone.

 It now means more than a single day.
 Black Friday is only the starting point for the shopping frenzy that peaks on Cyber Monday.

 Let’s take a look at what people usually buy on Black Friday, as reported by pwc.co.uk.

 And this is where they buy from on Black Friday.